 No. That isn’t how it works.
 If you’re not putting anything in, you’re going to end up with a series of lifeless half-ideas on your hands and the RSPCI* on your tail.

 *Royal society for the prevention of cruelty to inspiration/ideas.
 I hear their charter is forming as we speak.

 How are you inspiring yourself?
 How are you filling yourself up?
 How are you replenishing your inspiration when you wake up one morning and it’s gone splat?
 I know, I know it sounds so… optional.
 But if you’re always waiting for inspiration, these are important questions to consider, and then do something about.

 And there are things you can do about it.
 For one, get to know your own refill-stations (as it were) and then you drag your ass over to those experiences when you’re completely ‘meh’ about things and you make yourself do them.

-(Note: this part is going to be hard if you’re an overachiever, like me, because you’ll tell yourself you should be able to sort it out just by ‘thinking harder’.
-Truth is you won’t.
-You need to know how to fill yourself up and then commit to doing that when you’re dialing down to low).
+(Note: this part is going to be hard if you’re an independent over-thinker, like me, because you’ll tell yourself you should be able to sort it out just by ‘thinking harder’.
+Truth is that is not where people find their thing.
+It just isn’t.
+This is a muscle that needs stretching like any other).

 The second thing you can become that person-who-makes-inspired-things-happen?

 This may sound odd as I’ve just been talking about the importance of generating your own inspiration, but inspiration is not the only piece of the puzzle.

 You see the other part of the “inspiration is gone so I’m stuck again” puzzle is the conflation of inspiration with action.